stefanoborini/book-modelviewcontroller/01_from_smartui_to_traditional_mvc/04_in_depth_analysis_roles.md

 example a file or a SQL database.
 The MVC roles help us giving structure to the communication traffic needed by this synchronization ballet.

-To summarize the scope of each role in
+To summarize the scope of each role in Traditional MVC:
-Traditional MVC:

-   - **Model**: holds the application's state and core functionality.
+   - **Model**: holds the application's state and core functionality (Domain logic).
-   - **View**: visually renders the Model to the User.
+   - **View**: visually renders the Model to the User (Presentation logic).
-   - **Controller**: mediates User actions on the GUI to drive modifications on the Model.
+   - **Controller**: mediates User actions on the GUI to drive modifications on the Model (Application logic).

 Except for the most trivial applications, multiple classes can be active in the same role and are said to belong to a specific **layer** (i.e. Model layer, View